-Real-time Android QR Code Recognition with YOLO and Dynamsoft Barcode Reader
+Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

-In my previous article, I demonstrated how to implement a simple Android QR code scanner.
-Based on the codebase, I am going to do something more interesting - integrate the YOLOv4 tiny model that I trained for QR code detection into the Android project.
-Is YOLO tiny competent for real-time QR code detection?
-Is it better or worse than the traditional computer vision?
-Let’s do an experiment.
+In my previous article, I demonstrated how to create a simple Android QR code scanner.
+Building on that foundation, I’m taking things a step further by integrating the YOLOv4 Tiny model that I trained specifically for QR code detection into the Android project.
+But how effective is YOLO Tiny for real-time QR code detection?
+Is it a better solution than traditional computer vision methods?
+Let’s find out through an experiment.

 Demo Video